uchicpss/Intro/README.md

 * Currently migrating from [top secret drive](https://docs.google.com/document/d/179a0z2PMum3ukpEWOt_Z_I0118wY9MENZohIYo4dm2U/edit?usp=sharing)
 * Join the [listhost](https://lists.uchicago.edu/web/info/securityclub)

-## Plans for Fall 2020-21:
+## Plans for Winter 2020-21:
 Weekly Meetings:
-2hr window for virtual gatherings will be held two times a week.
+1.5hr window for virtual gatherings will be held once a week.
+We will try to adhere to the following format for our meetings.
+Please check that you are on the email listhost and receiving our announcements!

 Part One:
-- Presentation on current events/ new tech/ ethics discussion.
+- Committee Meeting for upcoming plans/proposals

 Part Two:
-- Intro/review skill.
+- Presentation on current events/ new tech/ ethics discussion.

 Part Three:
-- Committee Meeting for upcoming plans/proposals
+- Intro/review skill.

 Part Four:
 - CTF Challenge.

 ## Leadership Structure
 Applications/elections will occur every quarter to decide on leadership.
+See Bylaws for details.

 ### Positions/Commitees:
 - CONNECTING: